Robot leg: Applications

 Robotic legs have become a popular target of research and development in the past few years.
-Robotic legs can be applied to people who have had limb amputating surgery caused by a major trauma, or a disease like cancer.
+Robotic legs can be applied to people who have had limb amputation surgery caused by a major trauma, or a disease like cancer.
 Robotic legs have also seen much applicable use in military combat injuries.
 Massachusetts Institute of Technology (MIT) has been working to create a “bionic” or robotic leg that can function as if it had organic muscles.